 Of course I had to know more, so once I’d licked my fingers clean and re-entered the present following my swoon to the sublime, I did a little googling.
 And wouldn’t you know it – right there on The Observer’s website, I found the recipe.
 It’s baker Justin Gellatly’s very own concoction – the one used to make my new found favourite sweet treat that also appears in the cookbook The Complete Nose to Tail.
 What’s a girl to do, but to give it a go?

 St John’s Doughnuts

 If I’m being honest, making these guys is a bit like the crumpet challenge.
 They take a bit of patience, but if you’ve got the right equipment (a stand mixer and a chef’s thermometer are essential), they’re really easy – and impressive.
 Some of your eagle eyes, may notice that the recipe misplaces the vanilla cream.
 I got around the problem by dousing mine in a golden caster sugar and cinnamon mix.
-When I make them again, however, I’m gunning for a chocolate custard, which I’ll most definitely share.
+When I make them again, however, I’m gunning for a chocolate custard.
 Stand by.

 And one final comment – if all these food lovelies aren’t enough to entice you, there’s also a Lassco on Maltby Street.
 I love the reclaimed bits and pieces mixed with some beautifully curated new odds and sods.